Logo-jrhs

 Original Article

-Environmental, Lifestyle, and Medical Risk Factors Associated with Multiple Sclerosis: A Case–Control Study in Kermanshah, Iran: A Case - Control Study
+Environmental, Lifestyle, and Medical Risk Factors Associated With Multiple Sclerosis: A Case-Control Study in Kermanshah, Iran

 Abstract

-Background: Multiple sclerosis (MS) is a chronic immune-mediated disorder of the central nervous system with increasing prevalence in Iran.
+Background and Objectives: Multiple sclerosis (MS) is a chronic immune-mediated disorder of the central nervous system with increasing prevalence in Iran.
 Identifying modifiable environmental and lifestyle risk factors is essential for disease prevention and public health strategies.
+Therefore, this study aimed to evaluate environmental, lifestyle, and medical factors associated with multiple sclerosis in Kermanshah, Iran.

-Study design: A case-control study.
-Methods: This study was conducted with 300 MS patients and 300 matched healthy controls.
+Methods: This case-control study was conducted on 300 MS patients and 300 matched healthy controls.
 Data on demographics, substance use, sun exposure, medical and psychiatric history, family history, and major life stressors were collected using questionnaires.
-Univariate and multivariable logistic regression analyses were used to estimate crude and adjusted odds ratios (ORs) and 95% confidence intervals (CIs).
+Univariate and multivariable logistic regression analyses were utilized to estimate crude and adjusted odds ratios and 95% confidence intervals.

-Conclusion: This study indicates that MS in Kermanshah is shaped by global and region-specific factors, including reduced sunlight exposure, passive and maternal smoking, psychiatric comorbidities, and family history.
-These findings highlight several modifiable environmental determinants that may guide targeted prevention efforts and inform public health strategies in high-prevalence regions.
+Conclusion: The findings indicated that MS in Kermanshah is shaped by reduced sunlight exposure, passive and maternal smoking, psychiatric comorbidities, and family history, highlighting several modifiable environmental determinants that may guide targeted prevention efforts and inform public health strategies in high-prevalence regions.

 First Name